apalache-mc/apalache/docs/src/adr/017pdr-temporal.md

 * The encoding introduces a large amount of nondeterminism due to nondeterminism in the Buchi automata (or, if we want deterministic Buchi automata, we get large ones)
+* Swapping out properties is harder: The Buchi automata has to be swapped, i.e. there needs to be a modification to the model, not only the property

 ### 2. Fairness